JNavith/tailwindcss-theme-variants/README.md

+# 🌗 Tailwind CSS Theme Variants
-This Tailwind CSS plugin registers variants for theming *without needing custom properties*.
+**This Tailwind CSS plugin registers variants for theming *without needing custom properties***.
 It has support for
 * Controlling themes with
-  * Media queries
+  * **Media queries**, like `prefers-color-scheme`
-  * Selectors (such as classes and data attributes)
+  * **CSS selectors**, like classes and data attributes
   * Or both at the same time!
-* Responsive variants
-* Extra stacked variants
+* **Responsive** variants
+* **Stacking** on extra **variants**, like `hover` so you can change a link's hover color depending on the theme
-* Assigning a theme to fall back to when no other one is active
+* **Falling back** to a certain theme when no other one could become active, like if a visitor's browser doesn't support JavaScript or the new `prefers-` media queries

 You are recommended to check out [the comparison table of all Tailwind CSS theming plugins below](#alternatives) before committing to any one.
+By the way, you might have noticed this plugin's documentation / `README` is *very* long—don't let that frighten you!
+I designed it to be *overdocumented* and as exhaustive as possible, and since most of that length is made up of long code snippets, it's shorter than it looks *and* you don't need to go through it all to do well!

-If you want your site to have a very large number of themes (say, 4 or more) or potentially infinite themes (such as could be configured by your users), then **this plugin is not for you**.
-You will probably be better off using a custom properties setup.
+However, if you want your site to have a very large number of themes (say, 4 or more) or potentially infinite themes (such as could be configured by your users), then **this plugin is not for you**.
+You will probably be better off using a custom properties setup; refer back to [that table 👇](#alternatives).

 # Installation